gitforwork2/gitforwork.github.io/_posts/2016-11-18-how-to-request-FOIA-from-USCIS.md

 ### Step 3: Send the form
 Sign the form under perjury (Summary: You agree to face consequences under US laws, if the application contains wrong information.
 [Formal explanation](https://www.uscis.gov/tools/glossary/declaration-under-penalty-perjury)) or Sign before a Notary, with necessary documents.
 Email to form to uscis.foia@uscis.dhs.gov.
 Attach any additional documents that you want to send

 What next?

-You will receive a control number with-in 2 weeks with which you can track your status <here>.
+...You will receive a control number with-in 2 weeks with which you can track your status <here>...
-You will receive a CD with documents to your address.
+...You will receive a CD with documents to your address...